Owner Occupied Hard Money Lenders

 Consumer Purpose Hard Money Loans

-Very few hard money lenders will provide consumer purpose owner occupied loans (consumer hard money loans).
-A loan would be considered consumer purpose if it were used to purchase a primary residence or if a cash out refinance is taken out on an existing principal residence for personal reasons such as paying down credit cards or other debts.
+Very few hard money lenders provide consumer purpose owner occupied loans (consumer hard money loans).
+A loan would be considered consumer purpose if the loan proceeds were used to purchase a primary residence.
+If a cash out refinance loan is taken out on an existing principal residence for personal reasons such as remodeling a home, purchasing personal items, paying down credit cards or other debts the loan would be considered a hard money consumer loan.

 Regulators define a consumer purpose loan as one in which the proceeds are used for personal, family or household use.

 Qualifying for Owner Occupied Hard Money Loans

-Residential hard money loans for owner occupied homes are still subject to federal regulations such as Dodd-Frank which require the lender to verify the borrower’s income and expenses.
+Residential hard money loans on owner occupied homes which are consumer purpose are subject to federal regulations including Dodd-Frank.
+This requires the lender to verify the borrower’s income and debts.
 Income verification is usually accomplished by providing the lender with pay stubs, W2s or tax returns.

 The borrower is also required to keep their debt to income (DTI) under a certain ratio.
 The borrower’s existing debts including other mortgages, car payments, credit card payments and other debts will be considered in the ratio as well as the new proposed mortgage obligations (mortgage payment, taxes and insurance).

-Residential hard money loans (for investment or owner occupied properties) are intended for short-term use only, generally 3-5 years.
-Especially in the case of an owner occupied borrower, North Coast Financial would require that the borrower has a reasonable plan in place to obtain long term financing.
+Residential hard money lenders (for investment or owner occupied properties) provide loans that are intended for short-term use only, generally a maximum of 3-4 years.
+Especially in the case of an owner occupied borrower, residential hard money lenders require that the borrower has a reasonable plan in place to obtain long term financing.

 This usually involves taking the necessary steps to repair credit in order to qualify for a conventional loan or postponing applying for a conventional loan until the mandatory waiting period after a significant derogatory credit event such as a bankruptcy, short sale, foreclosure or loan modification has passed.